miloszbrzezinski/OpenCV_React/README.md

 ## Acknowledgments

-- OpenCV and MediaPipe for the powerful computer vision capabilities.
+- OpenCV and MediaPipe for the computer vision capabilities.
-- FastAPI for the incredibly fast and efficient backend.
+- FastAPI for the fast and efficient backend.
-- React for the dynamic and responsive frontend.
+- React for the frontend.